yangyuankun865/NeuralNetwork/README.md

 pip install matplotlib
 ```

+* Download dataset and weight results in this link: https://pan.baidu.com/s/1a790cBBdZ20OtlktTI0V3A Password:j3rx

+* You can also download dataset in: https://pjreddie.com/projects/mnist-in-csv/ or https://www.kaggle.com/datasets/oddrationale/mnist-in-csv

 * Run the training code directly to train the model with given hyper-parameters
 ```
 python train.py